 The design of the bridges will vary depend on the efficiency of the bridge and characteristic of the area where the bridge is to be constructed.

-Component parts of a bridge:
+Component parts of various types of bridges:

 The bridge structure consists of the following parts as follows: